yashwin/ember-onboarding/README.md

 ### Modal
 There are no support for any kind of `modal` or `shadow`.
-But you can achieve the result you want with css, and you see on shepherd's [demo](http://github.hubspot.com/shepherd/docs/welcome/).
+But you can achieve the result you want with css, as you see on shepherd's [demo](http://github.hubspot.com/shepherd/docs/welcome/).

 This is the [css](https://github.com/HubSpot/shepherd/blob/master/docs/welcome/css/welcome.css) file that do this job.
 Remenber that you need to wrap the main `outlet` in 2 elements, `hero-outer` and `hero-inner`.

-Using `z-index` it' possible to achieve the `modal` behavior.
+Using `z-index` it's possible to achieve the `modal` behavior.